GlobalMaksimum/sadedegel/sadedegel/tokenize/README.md

 ## Rebuild Model

-You can change our feature set or classifier pipeline in any way you like to obtain better models.
+You can change our feature set or classifier pipeline in anyway you like to obtain better models.

-To retrain the existing `sbd` model use
+To re-train the existing `sbd` model use

 ```bash
 python3 -m sadedegel.tokenize build